BroadnetEngineering/TextFiles/README.md

 * Add additional rows
 * Allow searching by phone number
 * Change the data in a row
+* Append the contents of the smaller file to the larger file and then check for and remove duplicates (phone numbers MUST all be unique)

 ### The app should follow these rules:
 * Command line or web based